avocado-framework/avocado/docs/source/WritingTests.rst

 default path, which won't generate clash, but would return their values instead.
 Then you need to clarify the path (eg. `'*'` =>  `sleeptest/*`)

-More details on that are in :doc:`MultiplexConfig`
+More details on that are in :doc:`Mux`

 Using a multiplex file
 ======================